Strategic Plan Goals

 Moreover, we will strengthen the effectiveness and efficiency of our collection efforts, taking responsibility for the collection activities of four government bodies, if the National Assembly adopts Bill 30, the Act to recover amounts owed to the State.

-For more information about this goal, see Ensuring Tax Compliance under Fair for All.
+For more information about this goal, see Ensuring Tax Compliance under One mission.
+Concrete actions.